eccentricdevotion/TARDIS/planets.md

 ![planet gallifrey](images/docs/gallifrey.jpg)

 - This world is limited to customised Badlands, Wooded Badlands and Eroded Badlands biomes.
-- Time Lord structures will generate automatically as you explore the world — there is currently one building type.
+- Time Lord structures will generate automatically as you explore the world — multiple buildings will be grouped in a small village.
 - Time Lords will spawn in these structures.
 - A random loot chest is also located in the structures.